 About ANGARI Foundation

 ANGARI Foundation is a 501(c)(3) private operating foundation established in 2016 and headquartered in West Palm Beach, FL.
 The Foundation is dedicated to creating a global community that is interested, knowledgeable and invested in marine and environmental sciences by directly supporting research initiatives that foster a greater trust and dialogue between scientists and the public.
 ANGARI Foundation uses innovative technology, film and other media to raise awareness and strengthen science education.
-Many of the Foundation’s primary initiatives involve R/V ANGARI, a 65-foot vessel that serves as an exceptional research and education platform.
+Many of the Foundation’s primary initiatives involve R/V ANGARI, its 65-foot research vessel that serves as an exceptional research and education platform.
 For more information visit www.angari.org.

 For more information about this expedition, including additional photos and video footage, please click here.